mobizt/FirebaseClient/README.md

 This `UserConfig.h` will not change or overwrite when update the library.

 The library code size is varied from 80k - 110k (WiFi and WiFiClientSecure excluded) depends on the build options.

+The code size is 170k lesser than old Firebase library when perform the same operations.

 ## Frequently Asked Questions